-On February 4, 2013, the Company established a Compensation Committee to comply with the requirements of Amendment 20 to the Israel Companies Law ("Amendment 20"), which was effective as of December 2012.
-Our Compensation Committee is comprised solely of Independent Directors and all of our statutory external directors are members of the Compensation Committee.
+On February 4, 2013, the Company established a Compensation Committee to comply with the requirements of Amendment No. 20 to the Israeli Companies Law ("Amendment 20"), which was effective as of December 2012.
+Currently our Compensation Committee consists of the following directors: Elli Streit (who serves as chairman of the committee), Linda Benshoshan, and Dov Pekelman, each of whom has been determined by our Board to be independent as defined by the applicable rules of the NYSE and the SEC, and all of our statutory external directors are members of the Compensation Committee.